 Murano

 Murano is the second largest island in the Venetian Lagoon, after Venice.
-Currently, it has 7,000 inhabitants and it is world-renowned for its glassware, attracting millions of tourists every year.
+Currently, it has 7,000 inhabitants and it is world-renowned for its glassmaking, attracting millions of tourists every year.

-Murano is not only the Glass Island, it also houses one of the oldest churches in the lagoon called the Basilica of Santa Maria and San Donato.
+Murano is a series of islands lined by bridges in the Venetian Lagoon, in northern Italy.
+It is called the Glass Island, as it is famous for its glassmaking.
+Murano also houses one of the oldest churches in the lagoon, called the Church of Santa Maria e San Donato, known for its 12th-century Byzantine mosaic.

 Glass Factories

-Although glass-making has taken place in Murano for centuries, it's still to this day the island’s principal industry.
-For this reason, tourists will normally be asked and led to visit one of the numerous glass factories in the small town.
+Although glassmaking has taken place in Murano for centuries, it's still to this day the island’s main industry.
+For this reason, tourists will normally visit one of the numerous glass factories in the small town.
 In Murano, many century-old techniques are still used, so watching the artisans work is a pretty unique experience.
-This said, after discovering how the glass is made, you'll be guided into the factory’s shop in case you want to purchase any of the items.
+After discovering how the glass is made, you'll be guided into the factory’s shop, where you'll have the chance to purchase any of the items if you wish.

 The Murano Glass Museum

 If you fancy seeing more glassware, you can visit the Murano Glass Museum with over 4,000 objects, including Phoenician flasks, goblets, mirrors, and kaleidoscope beads.
-The most spectacular item is a chandelier that weighs 330 kilos (727 Ibs).
+The collection of the museum is one of the most complete in the world, and ranges from antique pieces to 20th-century artworks and glass textiles.
+The most spectacular item in the museum is a chandelier that weighs 727 Ibs (330 kg).

 Getting to Murano